Budgeting: Summer Travel

 1. Be realistic about what you can afford.
-Hey, we all want an amazing, no-holds-barred vacation, but choosing a trip you can't afford will likely add more stress to your life than reduce it.
+Hey, we all want an amazing, no-holds-barred vacation, but choosing a trip you can't afford will likely add more stress to your life.
 After all, what's the point of taking time to relax if you'll be paying for it for several months to come?

-4. Protect yourself.
+5. Protect yourself.
 When ordering tickets, make sure the sites you are using are legitimate.
 Once on your trip, safeguard your identity by keeping your passport, driver's license and credit cards in a safe place away from view.
+Also make sure to make photocopies in case of theft.
 If you do become a victim of identity theft, read our tips for restoring your identity here.

 Top Travel Resources

 Whatever type of travel you're considering, here are some ideas for getting the most out of your trip without breaking the bank.